walkerstack/Sluice/README.md

 ### Exposing to the internet

-If you need to access haiflow remotely (from n8n cloud, webhooks, etc.), see [DEPLOYMENT.md](DEPLOYMENT.md) for a guide on setting up Cloudflare Zero Trust Access — adds an identity layer so a stolen API key alone isn't enough.
+If you need remote access (from cloud automation, webhooks, etc.), see [DEPLOYMENT.md](DEPLOYMENT.md) for a guide to putting an identity layer in front, so a stolen API key alone isn't enough.

 ## Documentation

-Full developer documentation lives in [`docs/`](docs/), a searchable [Mintlify](https://mintlify.com) site covering the quickstart, every endpoint (with an interactive playground generated from `docs/openapi.json`), the MCP server, n8n nodes, pipelines, worker pools, deployment, and security.
+Full developer documentation lives in [`docs/`](docs/) — a searchable site covering the quickstart, every endpoint (with an interactive playground generated from `docs/openapi.json`), the MCP server, n8n nodes, pipelines, worker pools, deployment, and security.
 Preview it locally:

 ```bash
 cd docs && npx mint dev   # http://localhost:3000
 ```

-## API

 See [API.md](API.md) for the full API reference: all endpoints, parameters, and examples.
-The same surface is also published as an interactive reference in the [docs site](docs/).

 ## Dashboard

-Haiflow includes a built-in web dashboard for monitoring and controlling sessions in real-time.
+A built-in web dashboard monitors and controls sessions in real time:

 ```
 http://localhost:3333/dashboard